contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 blue
 ```

-After the tenant is created, you can create a network within tenant `blue` and run containers.
+After the tenant is created, we can create network within in tenant `blue` and run containers.
-Do so, using the same subnet and network name as in the previous exercise:
+Here we chose the same subnet and network name for it.
+the same subnet and same network name, that we used before

 ```
 vagrant@tutorial-node1:~$ netctl net create -t blue --subnet=10.1.2.0/24 contiv-net